What you can complain to the Ombudsman about

 PO Box 1340

-If you would like any help before making your complaint please feel free to email or telephone the Ombudsman.
+If you would like any help before making your complaint or have any additional requirements please feel free to email or telephone the Ombudsman.

 The Ombudsman can provide, on request, information in large print, and will also consider individual requests, such as for translations.
 Should it be necessary, such as to assist the investigation process, or where complainants have particular needs or requirements, the Ombudsman can visit complainants.
 Where appropriate, extended submission or response times will be granted, for example for reasons of ill-health, disability or holidays.